considrew/mungbeans/below-the-line/content/deep-dives/trade-desk-deep-value-or-value-trap.md

 ## Layer 4: Structural Fragility — What Could Kill This Business?

-This is where the analysis gets interesting — and where your specific question about customer entrenchment matters most.
+This is where the analysis gets interesting.

 ### Customer Retention and Switching Costs